-There is some limited information on past harvestable bladder kelp biomass and potential yield at three sites in Akaroa Harbour (Wainui, Ohinepaka, and Mat White Bays: located in KBB 3G) where Pirker et al (2000) estimated a combined annual harvestable canopy biomass of 377 tonnes for 1999.
-Further, Pirker et al (2000) concluded that at Akaroa Harbour sites no one forest was capable of supporting the removal of consistent amounts of canopy, although two harvests could be sustained per year - one in late spring/early summer just prior to frond senescence, and then another cut in late autumn/early winter.
-However, this estimate should be treated with caution - the survey provides only seasonal point estimates of harvestable biomass during the time the survey was conducted, with the 1999 estimate being the highest.
+There is some limited information on past harvestable bladder kelp biomass and potential yield at three sites in Akaroa Harbour (Wainui, Ohinepaka, and Mat White bays, located in KBB 3G) where Pirker et al (2000) estimated a combined annual harvestable canopy biomass of 377 tonnes for 1999.
+Further, Pirker et al (2000) concluded that at Akaroa Harbour sites no one forest was capable of supporting the removal of consistent amounts of canopy, although two harvests could be sustained per year-one in late spring/early summer just prior to frond senescence, and then another cut in late autumn/early winter.
+However, this estimate should be treated with caution; the survey provides only seasonal point estimates of harvestable biomass during the time the survey was conducted, with the 1999 estimate being the highest.
 Further, the 1999 estimate does not provide an indication of biomass at a QMA level.

 There is also some limited information on the location of bladder kelp beds throughout KBB 3, although the biomass of floating surface canopies is unknown.
 In November 1995, Fyfe et al (1999) used aerial photography to quantify whole plant biomass (surface canopies and subsurface fronds) of bladder kelp forests at Pleasant River.
-They estimated 42 ha of closed bladder kelp canopy and 43 ha of broken canopy, with a combined biomass of 7900 tonnes (± 1300).
-Shears & Babcock (2007) also provide a per square metre biomass estimates for entire bladder kelp plants from 247 sites within 43 locations across the North Island and South Island between 1999 and 2005 (Figure 3).
-About 12.1% of sites surveyed had bladder kelp, with a mean ash free dry weight (AFDW) biomass of 5.43 g m-2.
-In KBB 3, biomass of attached bladder kelp ranged between 0.8 g AFDW m-2 (± 0.5, Fiordland) and 374 g AFDW m-2 (Banks Peninsula, figure 25, Shears & Babcock 2007).
-Again, estimates from these studies should be treated with caution because they only provide point estimates of biomass (estimates are not of harvestable biomass), and they do not provide estimates of biomass at the QMA level.
+They estimated 42 ha of closed bladder kelp canopy and 43 ha of broken canopy, with a combined biomass of 7900 tonnes (\pm 1300).